Find relevant knowledge and discover new patterns

 A: We usually guarantee to process new documents for existing clients within 24 hours.
 However, the processing time (rather than the elapsed time) is considerably less than this, and we can provide a faster turn-round time where speed to publication is essential.

 A: UNSILO provides tools for combining automatic and human processing.
-For example, the Package Manager uses machine learning when classifying documents by subject to identify those documents that would benefit from manual curation.
-In this way we estimate we can reduce the time taken to manually create a subject collection by more than two-thirds.
-This means the publisher has both lower costs and improved quality.
+For example, UNSILO Classify uses machine learning when classifying documents by subject to identify those documents that would benefit from manual curation.
+In this way we estimate we can reduce the time taken to manually create a topic collection by more than two-thirds.
+This means the content owner has both lower costs and improved quality.